teh/gluon/README.md

+**N.B.:** This is one of those projects where you need to read the instructions, a simple `cabal run` won't work, apologies!

+# What

 This project demonstrates how to write a HTML application in Haskell via the webkit2 embedding API.

 This code does *not* run a webserver.
 It uses the GObject introspection API to access the DOM directly.